 Heading styles options are located under the Paragraph drop-down.
 Click Paragraphs, select the desired heading and begin typing.
 Highlighting a word and selecting the heading styling will also change the heading.
 Please note the title of the page is classified as Header 1.
 Selecting heading styling should replace manually selecting fonts and sizing.

 Below is a sample of the hierarchy structure.
 Use Header 2 for the page title and Headers 3 and 4 for subtitles/topics and categories.
 Paragraph is used for the body of the content.

 Organizing information on a page using bullets or numbered lists presents content in an organized manner and is recognizable to assistive technology.
 For example, when numbered lists are used screen readers will automatically detect the sequence and announce, “Number 1…”.
 Be sure to use numbered lists for sequential ordered content and bullets to present summarized/brief content.

 Images can be inaccessible for people with low vision, color blindness, or who are blind.
-To provide equal access to information presented in visual formats, a detailed written description of the image is required.
+In order to provide equal access to information presented in visual formats, a detailed written description of the image is required.
 Complete one of the following to provide descriptions for images:

 - Provide a written description below the image (on the page)

 - Insert an alternative text by clicking Embed Image.
 Write the alternative text in the Alt Text field.